scholarslab/scholarslab.github.io/collections/_people/jake-gianni.md

 - CHI Intern, Spring 2019 and 2020
 ---

-Jake Gianni works as a Cultural Heritage Informatics Intern with Will Rourk in Spring 2019 and 2020.
+Jake Gianni worked as a Cultural Heritage Informatics Intern with Will Rourk in Spring 2019 and 2020.